MUSC - Musicology Composition

 MUSC 523.
 Form and Analysis (2).

 Extensive analysis of the forms and formal processes of musical literature.
 This course covers scholarship on musical form and critically examines methodologies on their own terms and how they relate to others.
-Prerequisite(s): MUSC 128 or graduate standing.
+Prerequisite(s): MUSC 128 with a C or better, or graduate standing.

 MUSC 531.
 Topics in Music Technology (2).

 Explores special topics at the intersection of musical creativity and technology, primarily computer software and hardware, through composition and performance.
 Topics are selected based on instructor interest and considerations of students’ artistic and professional benefit.
-Prerequisite(s): MUSC 128.
+Prerequisite(s): MUSC 128 with a C or better, or graduate standing.

 MUSC 560.
 Applied Composition (2).